Most certainly, our bike racks accept most bike styles, including hybrid and road touring tandem bicycles.

 We provide detailed coloured maps, clearly showing the routes.
 Our guides will also be close by to assist you with directions.
 To see sample maps, please email us.

-How safe are the New Zealand roads?
+How safe are the New Zealand trails and roads?

 Everyone is encouraged to ride at your own speed.
 It is not a race.